openshift-kni/performance-addon-operators/cmd/performance-profile-creator/README.md

 1. A wrapper script <!--(TODO: Add link to where the wrapper script is placed) --> automates the access to PPC tool.
 It pulls the PAO image, supplies arguments and runs the tool inside Performance Addon Operator container with performance-profile-creator entrypoint.

 ## Flow
-1. The user supplies the command line args to the tool by using a wrapper script.
-1. The wrapper triggers the must-gather tool.
+1. PPC consumes a must-gather output.
-1. A must-gather output file is passed to PPC as an argument.
+1. PPC may run must-gather directly if the must-gather output is not given.
-1. The wrapper decompresses the must-gather output file and “mount” the ghw snapshot in order to inspect the hardware, and passes the snapshot to PPC.
-The ghw snapshots can also be supplied by the user may directly.
-1. PPC reuses decompressed ghw images and mount local dir for storage.
-1. Finally, PPC creates a PAO profile and optionally an NTO tuned overriding the PAO profile as yaml files.
-As an optional debug functionality and to enable the user to make further tuning decisions, it also outputs the interim queries and results.
+1. PPC output is a bunch of YAML data (PAO profile + NTO tuned part).

 <!--
 ## Wrapper Setup/Configuration